mhgit/exp-api/README.md

 ### Why Keycloak?

-There are several advantages to using Keycloak over implementing custom authentication:
+There are several advantages to using Keycloak over implementing your own custom authentication:

 1. **Centralized Identity Management** - Single source of truth for user identities across multiple applications
 2. **Industry-Standard Security** - Implements OAuth 2.0 and OpenID Connect protocols
 3. **Rich Feature Set** - User federation, social login, multi-factor authentication, and more
 4. **Reduced Development Effort** - No need to implement complex security features from scratch
-5. **Delegation of Security Concerns** - Security experts maintain Keycloak, reducing the risk of security vulnerabilities
+5. **Delegation of Security Concerns** - Security experts maintain Keycloak, reducing the risk of security vulnerabilities (note: hence migrating more of the concerns ouside of these microservices)

 ### Role-Based Access Control for Preventing IDOR Attacks